 The TCL 65US5800 is an unquestionable deal, It has great smart features and is available at 65 inches for under $1,000.
 Obviously, it isn't the top performer, but it isn't bad either.
 As long as you watch it from the front, you get good enough blacks and nice contrast.
 It's build quality isn't the best, but if you're looking for something to just watch TV and a couple of movies, the 65US5800 should do you good.

 Our recommendations above are what we think is currently the best 65 inch TV to buy for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it) and availability (no TVs that are difficult to find or almost out of stock everywhere).

 A few examples of 65 inch TVs that didn't make the cut:

 Samsung UN65KU7000.
-More expensive and not better than Samsung KU6300.
+More expensive and not any better than the Samsung KU6300.
 See our review

 Sony XBR65X930D.
 Great TV, but the Samsung KS8000 and Vizio P are better for most people.
 See our review